 4. Access control

-The Company shall have a defined and documented access control policy for facilities, sites, network, system, application and information/data access (including physical, logical and remote access controls), an authorization process for user access and privileges, procedures for revoking access rights and an acceptable use of access privileges for Company personnel in place.
+The Company shall have a defined and documented access control policy for facilities, sites, network, system, application and information/data access (including physical, logical and remote access controls), an authorization process for user access and privileges, procedures for revoking access rights and acceptable use of access privileges for Company personnel in place.

-The Company shall have a formal and documented user registration and de-registration process implemented to enable assignment of access rights.
+The Company shall have a formal and documented user registration and de-registration process implemented to enable the assignment of access rights.

-The Company shall assign all access privileges based on the principle of need-to-know and principle of least privilege.
+The Company shall assign all access privileges based on the principle of need-to-know and the principle of least privilege.